LeonHeidelbach/trailblazer.nvim/README.md

 locations within large projects can slow you down tremendously.
 TrailBlazer aims to solve this problem by enabling you to leave trail marks as you navigate multiple files over different windows and buffers.
-Quickly move along the trail you mark as you journey through your project and start working wherever you left of right away whenever you need to.
+Quickly move along the trail you mark as you journey through your project and start working wherever you left off right away whenever you need to.
 You can even use several immediate actions on your trail marks that allow you to be even more efficient.
 You can also toggle a reactive list view of all your trail marks and quickly jump to any of them.